300-276-Great Vocals

 Writer/Composer: Jimmy Driftwood (1957)

-This Country / Pop singer made a huge splash in 1959 with this funny take on American history, taking this award-winning song to number 1 on the Country and Pop charts, a sensation, one of that year’s biggest hits.
-“Honky-Tonk Man’s” career ended when he tragically died at 35 years, but his vocals were pure Country / Rockabilly—And his legacy of king of the story-song still lives on.
+This Country / Pop singer made a huge splash in 1959 with this funny take on American history, taking this award-winning song to #1 on the Country and Pop charts, somewhat of a sensation, one of that year’s biggest hits.
+“Honky-Tonk Man’s” career ended when he tragically died at 35 years, but his vocals were pure Country / Rockabilly and Novelty—and his legacy of king of the story-song still lives on.
 “We fired our cannon ‘til the barrel melted down / So we grabbed an alligator, and we fought another round / We filled his head with cannon balls ‘n’ powdered his behind / And when we touched the powder off, the gator lost his mind.” …Pure Historical Fun!

 Vocalist: Jim Croce